Bankruptcy Lawyer in New Haven, CT

 Chapter 13 Bankruptcy

-If you don’t qualify for Chapter 7 bankruptcy (or you do but it isn’t a good option for you), you may be able to manage your debt via the Chapter 13 bankruptcy process.
+If you don’t qualify for Chapter 7 bankruptcy (or you do but it isn’t the best option for you), you may be able to manage your debt via the Chapter 13 bankruptcy process.
 This process requires filers to construct a repayment plan that will last from 3-5 years.
 This repayment plan is structured so that monthly debt payments are manageable.
 At the end of a successful repayment period, all of the filer’s remaining dischargeable debt is wiped clean.

-Other Bankruptcy and Non-Bankruptcy Options
+Other Bankruptcy And Non-Bankruptcy Options

-If you own a business and your debt is primarily business-related, our firm’s New Haven, CT bankruptcy lawyer can help you file for Chapter 11 business bankruptcy relief.
+If you own a business and your debt is primarily business-related, our firm’s New Haven bankruptcy and business lawyer can help you file for Chapter 11 business bankruptcy relief.
 If filing for bankruptcy isn’t the best option for your situation (personally or professionally), the experienced Connecticut legal team at Eric Lindh Foster Law, LLC can help you to explore non-bankruptcy debt management alternatives.
 These alternatives may include debt settlement, crafting a debt management plan, or debt consolidation.
 Everyone’s needs are different and our firm’s New Haven, CT bankruptcy lawyer takes that reality into serious consideration when managing clients’ cases.

-Will Filing for Bankruptcy Ruin Your Life?
+Will Filing For Bankruptcy Ruin Your Life?

 There is a common misconception that filing for bankruptcy will completely destroy your credit and that you will not be able to fully recover after doing this.
 This is simply not true.
 Filing for bankruptcy typically should not be the step people go to immediately, but it can be the best decision for many who find themselves in financial turmoil.
 It is true that your credit score may be lower temporarily, but over time it will recover.
 Don’t let the initial disadvantages deter you from making the best decision to get rid of your debt issues.
 Many people who file for bankruptcy are able to get in a better financial position than they were prior to filing for bankruptcy.

-The most important thing will be speaking with an experienced bankruptcy lawyer in New Haven, Connecticut from Eric Lindh Foster Law, LLC so that we can go over your different options and choose the best route for you personally.
+The most important thing will be speaking with an experienced bankruptcy lawyer in New Haven, Connecticut, from Eric Lindh Foster Law, LLC so that we can go over your different options and choose the best route for you personally.
 Every situation is unique and needs to be treated that way.
 This is why a consultation will be helpful in figuring out what the best possible option will be for you and your family.
 If you are torn between multiple options, a bankruptcy lawyer can help you arrive at a decision.

 While any sort of financial issue can cause a lot of stress, remember that there are resources for you to use.
-A lawyer can be there to support you so that you don’t have to figure out the bankruptcy process alone.
+Our lawyer can be there to support you so that you don’t have to figure out the bankruptcy process alone.

-Managing Your Credit Score
+Tips For Managing Your Credit Score

 When you file for bankruptcy, you may be concerned about how your credit score will recover.
 Though it can take some time for your score to get back to a healthy range again, there are things you can do to improve it Follow these tips so that you can maintain a healthy credit score: